microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

 Set the "Current Oscillator Source Select" to "HFINTOSC_32MHz" and the "HF Internal Clock" to "32_MHz".

 ### Pins
-Configure Pins to the table below:
+Configure pins to the table below:

 Module | Function | Pin
 --- | --- | ---